ghzhang233/logseq-clean-empty-pages/README.md

-# Logseq - Clean Empty Pages Plugin
+# Logseq - Auto Clean Empty Pages

 This Logseq plugin enables auto-removal of all empty pages and journals upon open.
 A button is also added to clean manually.